babalugats76/quizdini-2.0-teach/README.md

     - Update sign in for to use `touch` for the errors
   - Match
     - Refine error-handling to match renderMessage-style functionality
-    - Branch to redirect on Insufficient Credits (specifc to that type of exception...all others will use `renderMessage` functionality)
+    - Branch to redirect on Insufficient Credits (specific to that type of exception...all others will use `renderMessage` functionality)
     - Force call of auth to refresh credits should credits be found to be insufficient...
   - Dashboard
     - Where to place authUser calls so that 'Credits' is up to date; currently happens after a successful game creation, etc. Change to happen upon insufficient credits or upon any fetch of Dashboard info?
 ComponentDidMount?
 Consider lifecycle method or hook?